OlexOlex/TPE-Module/README.md

 * 3,7V single cell LiPo battery (without any further protection circuit) 62,8mm x 30,3mm x 7,3mm 1200mAh
 * Chassis (apparently by "SZOMK" 86x5x*21,5mm)
 * Button (pus = on, no push = off), a waterproof one might be good
-* 5 sockets for 3.5mm stereo jacks (I used threaded ones, they are better for glueing to the chassis)
+* 5 sockets for 3.5mm stereo audio jacks - use the threaded ones, they are better for glueing to the chassis and can be screwed to the chassis when you drill the outer half of the mounting hole with a larger drill
 * Resistors (7x 4,7kOhm, 2x 1,5kOhm)
 * 1 Diode (Germanium, silicon may result in a higher voltage drop)
 * Cables (a few thicker ones for the main power, thinner ones for the signals)